xrg/openerp-client-web/doc/README.txt

 Configuration:

-Locate the ``openerp-web.cfg`` in the installed EGG, and make appropriate changes, especially:
+Locate the ``doc/openerp-web.cfg`` in the installed EGG, and make appropriate changes, especially:

 .. sourcecode:: ini